 Interesting facts and notes

-- Rowling wrote this book along with Fantastic Beasts and Where to Find Them for charity.
-All proceeds will be donated to Comic Relief.
+J. K. Rowling wrote this book, along with Fantastic Beasts and Where to Find Them, for charity.
+All proceeds were donated to Comic Relief in the UK.

-- The original publication date is given in Fantastic Beasts and Where to Find Them (page 39)
+The original publication date of 1952 is given in a footnote to Fantastic Beasts and Where to Find Them:

 Covers and front matter

-In which various persons praise the book and biographical data about the author is presented.
+Various persons from the wizarding world praise the book and biographical data about the author is presented.

-The list of names on this bookplate includes some characters from the novels.
-The dates are problematic, since they seem to indicate that students check out the book during the summer.
+The due dates are problematic, since they seem to indicate that some of the students have checked out the book during the middle of the summer.
 All in all, it is likely that this is not an authentic book label but a facsimile created for this special edition of the book by Albus Dumbledore.

 A quiet life, in other words.
 (Backgammon is a board game.)

-Here Dumbledore tells us that Comic Relief U.K. has raised over 250 million dollars, then gives the equivalent as 174 million pounds or 34 million Galleons.
+Here Albus Dumbledore tells us that Comic Relief UK had by 2001 raised over 250 million dollars, then giving the equivalent of that figure as 174 million pounds or 34 million Galleons.
 From this we can determine that one Galleon is equal to just a tad over 5 pounds, which agrees with her comment in an interview.
-(See Wizarding World Currency Converter.)
+(The Lexicon features a Wizarding World Currency Converter page.)

 [signature] Albus Dumbledore